unknwnlistener/browser-extensions/README.md

 ### Current Routes
 * `/api/users/actions`
     - `GET` call to retrieve all actions for all users
+    - `POST` call to create a new action entry for current user

 * `api/users/:id/actions`
     - `GET` call to retrieve all actions for a specific user id
-    - `POST` call to create a new action entry

 * `api/users`
     - `GET` call to retrieve all users in system [TODO] Add permissions to this call